MOSAIC INTERNATIONAL SOUTH ASIAN FILM FESTIVAL

 AWARD WINNERS ANNOUNCED

-This year the feature film jury comprised of filmmakers Sharon Lewis, Lalita Krishna and Rashmi Lamba.
+In 2017 the feature film jury comprised of filmmakers Sharon Lewis, Lalita Krishna and Rashmi Lamba.
 The short films jury had actor and producer Vinay Virmani, interior designer Lubna Sami and filmmaker Jag Parmar.
 Over $3000 worth of cash awards were donated by CCAI this year.
 Here is a list of the winners:

 BEST FICTION FEATURE - A Death In the Gunj directed by Konkana Sen Sharma